kube-logging/logging-operator/docs/configuration/plugins/outputs/kafka.md

 ### socket.timeout.ms (int, optional) {#rdkafkaoptions-socket.timeout.ms}

 Default timeout for network requests.
 Producer: ProduceRequests will use the lesser value of `socket.timeout.ms` and remaining `message.timeout.ms` for the first message in the batch.
 Consumer: FetchRequests will use `fetch.wait.max.ms` + `socket.timeout.ms`.
 Admin: Admin requests will use `socket.timeout.ms` or explicitly set `rd_kafka_AdminOptions_set_operation_timeout()` value.

-### ssl.ca.location (string, optional) {#rdkafkaoptions-ssl.ca.location}

-File or directory path to CA certificate(s) for verifying the broker's key.
-Defaults: On Windows the system's CA certificates are automatically looked up in the Windows Root certificate store.
-On Mac OSX this configuration defaults to `probe`.
-It is recommended to install openssl using Homebrew, to provide CA certificates.
-On Linux install the distribution's ca-certificates package.
-If OpenSSL is statically linked or `ssl.ca.location` is set to `probe` a list of standard paths will be probed and the first one found will be used as the default CA certificate location path.
-If OpenSSL is dynamically linked the OpenSSL library's default path will be used (see `OPENSSLDIR` in `openssl version -a`).

-### ssl.ca.pem (string, optional) {#rdkafkaoptions-ssl.ca.pem}

-CA certificate string (PEM format) for verifying the broker's key.

-### ssl.certificate.location (string, optional) {#rdkafkaoptions-ssl.certificate.location}

-Path to client's public key (PEM) used for authentication.

-### ssl.certificate.pem (string, optional) {#rdkafkaoptions-ssl.certificate.pem}

-Client's public key string (PEM format) used for authentication.

-### ssl.cipher.suites (string, optional) {#rdkafkaoptions-ssl.cipher.suites}

-A cipher suite is a named combination of authentication, encryption, MAC and key exchange algorithm used to negotiate the security settings for a network connection using TLS or SSL network protocol.
-See manual page for `ciphers(1)` and `SSL_CTX_set_cipher_list(3).

-### ssl.crl.location (string, optional) {#rdkafkaoptions-ssl.crl.location}

-Path to CRL for verifying broker's certificate validity.

-### ssl.curves.list (string, optional) {#rdkafkaoptions-ssl.curves.list}

-The supported-curves extension in the TLS ClientHello message specifies the curves (standard/named, or 'explicit' GF(2^k) or GF(p)) the client is willing to have the server use.
-See manual page for `SSL_CTX_set1_curves_list(3)`.
-OpenSSL >= 1.0.2 required.

-### ssl.endpoint.identification.algorithm (string, optional) {#rdkafkaoptions-ssl.endpoint.identification.algorithm}

-Endpoint identification algorithm to validate broker hostname using broker certificate. https - Server (broker) hostname verification as specified in RFC2818. none - No endpoint verification.
-OpenSSL >= 1.0.2 required.

-### ssl.engine.id (string, optional) {#rdkafkaoptions-ssl.engine.id}

-OpenSSL engine id is the name used for loading engine.

-### ssl.engine.location (string, optional) {#rdkafkaoptions-ssl.engine.location}

-**DEPRECATED** Path to OpenSSL engine library.
-OpenSSL >= 1.1.x required.
-DEPRECATED: OpenSSL engine support is deprecated and should be replaced by OpenSSL 3 providers.

-### ssl.key.location (string, optional) {#rdkafkaoptions-ssl.key.location}

-Path to client's private key (PEM) used for authentication.

-### ssl.key.password (string, optional) {#rdkafkaoptions-ssl.key.password}

-Private key passphrase (for use with `ssl.key.location` and `set_ssl_cert()`).

-### ssl.key.pem (string, optional) {#rdkafkaoptions-ssl.key.pem}

-Client's private key string (PEM format) used for authentication.

-### ssl.keystore.location (string, optional) {#rdkafkaoptions-ssl.keystore.location}

-Path to client's keystore (PKCS#12) used for authentication.

-### ssl.keystore.password (string, optional) {#rdkafkaoptions-ssl.keystore.password}

-Client's keystore (PKCS#12) password.

-### ssl.providers (string, optional) {#rdkafkaoptions-ssl.providers}

-Comma-separated list of OpenSSL 3.0.x implementation providers.
-E.g., "default,legacy".

-### ssl.sigalgs.list (string, optional) {#rdkafkaoptions-ssl.sigalgs.list}

-The client uses the TLS ClientHello signature_algorithms extension to indicate to the server which signature/hash algorithm pairs may be used in digital signatures.
-See manual page for `SSL_CTX_set1_sigalgs_list(3)`.
-OpenSSL >= 1.0.2 required.

 ### statistics.interval.ms (int, optional) {#rdkafkaoptions-statistics.interval.ms}